kspr9/DeliveryFeeAPI/README.md

 	- Weather phenomenon
 	- Timestamp of the observations

-Additional tables could be created in the database if it’s considered necessary to store classifications, parameters etc for fee calculation, etc.
+Additional tables could be created in the database if it’s considered necessary to store classifications, parameters etc. for fee calculation.

 ### Cronjob